 Ingredients for Cultured Strawberry Preserves

-- Open probiotic capsule and pour over strawberries.
+- Open the probiotic capsule and pour it over the strawberries.

-- Mash until juice covers strawberries, or more until desired consistency is achieved.
+- Mash until the juice covers the strawberries or more until desired consistency is achieved.

-- Place lid and band on jar and place in a warm place for two days.
+- Place the lid and band on the jar and place it in a warm place for two days.

 If you would like to enjoy your preserves as a spread, simply strain out the juice and drink it separately as a probiotic beverage or smoothie base

 The benefits of probiotic foods, such as cultured strawberry preserves are myriad.
 In fact, it is impossible to live with a sterile gut, and the organisms that make these strawberries effervescent are the same that allow your digestive tract to work.
 You see, intestines are made of a sort of mesh, and what keeps food in that mesh is the bacteria that live there.